A Brief History – 1831 to 2021

 We celebrate 1831 as the founding date for the Port Hope & District Agricultural Society.
-Farmers in Hope Township were interested in forming an Agricultural Society and a meeting was held at Bletcher’s Inn, at what is now Dale Corners, in December of 1830.
-A constitution was drawn up and the Port Hope Agricultural Society became a reality in the spring of 1831.
+Farmers in Hope Township were interested in forming an Agricultural Society.
+The records show that the first steps for establishing an Agricultural Society were taken in November 1830, by the issue of a subscription list circulated among those desirous of becoming members and a meeting was held at Bletcher’s Inn, at what is now Dale Corners, in December of 1830.
+A constitution was drawn up and the Port Hope Agricultural Society became a reality on the 20th of January 1831.
 The Secretary was authorized to import purebred cattle in 1832.
 Durham and other breeds were introduced and sold at cost to the members.
 By 1834, the Society began to import good seed wheat.

-Port Hope Agricultural Society was renamed the East Durham Agricultural Society in 1839 and in 1846 a Provincial Agricultural Society was formed.
+Port Hope Agricultural Society was renamed the East Durham Agricultural Society in 1839 and in 1846 a provincial society was formed.
 After the union of Upper and Lower Canada in the 1840’s agricultural societies became even more active, and their exhibitions stimulated wider use of agricultural machinery.

 Eventually the Agricultural Park was to consist of almost 22 acres after land exchanges were completed with Trinity College School in 1931 and 1949.
 The trade enabled the park to establish a soccer and baseball field adjacent to McCaul St. The 1997 Fair was the first to use the South Field, and the Town Park Recreation Centre and the Fall Fair Centre were ready for use in 2002.